 Molasses cookies are a holiday favorite, but stuffed with a melty marshmallow?
 Even better!
 These Molasses Marshmallow Stuffed Cookies take a classic crunchy ginger cookie, paired with a marshmallow that is melted to perfection.
-Together, they become slightly crunchy, still chewy cookie, and the marshmallow keeps it perfectly gooey for days.
+Together, they become a slightly crunchy, still chewy cookie, and the marshmallow keeps it perfectly gooey for days.
 Personally, I think these cookies are even better the next day!

 Jump to: